FIGS Course Catalog | Fall 2026

 Physics

 Physics can be used to describe everything in the world around us, from fundamental natural phenomena to the processes that make even the most complex technologies work.
-This FIGS will explore the diverse array of subfields within physics, ranging from astrophysics to particle physics and all the scales in between.
+This FIGS will explore the broad array of subfields within physics, ranging from astrophysics to particle physics and all the scales in between.
 We will discuss modern advancements within the fields, how these advancements impact our daily lives, and the variety of opportunities and resources open to those who study Physics at Rutgers.
 Join us and embark on the exciting journey of becoming a physicist!

 Plant & Agricultural Science